awoie/vp-token-spec/README.md

 ### claims parameter (with identity assurance requirements)

-The TP may also request claims fulfilling the requirtements of a certain trust framework and identity assurance level.
+The RP may also request claims fulfilling the requirtements of a certain trust framework and identity assurance level.
 It does so by adding a `verified_claims` claims element to the `vp_token` section, which defines the verification requirements and lists the respective End-User claims.
 Note: this syntax was adopted from the OpenID Connect for Identity Assurance spec (https://openid.net/specs/openid-connect-4-identity-assurance-1_0.html).

 ```